Washington State 18th Legislative District Democratic Committee Bylaws

 6.1 Biennial Reorganization Meetings voting procedures shall be in compliance with the State of

 6.2 Members as defined in Article 3.2 of these Bylaws are entitled to one vote each.

-6.2.1 Proxy and absentee voting are not allowed.
+6.3 Proxy and absentee voting are not allowed.

-6.3 A “50% plus one” simple majority vote shall prevail unless otherwise specified in these Bylaws.
+6.4 A “50% plus one” simple majority vote shall prevail unless otherwise specified in these Bylaws.

-6.4 Voting by written ballot on a specific issue shall be allowed if two or more Members petition the
+6.5 Voting by written ballot on a specific issue shall be allowed if two or more Members petition the

 voting shall be authorized by vote of the Board for matters to come before the Membership, or

 ARTICLE 7: EXECUTIVE OFFICERS AND DUTIES

-7.2 Executive officer positions and duties include:
+7.2 Executive officer positions and duties are:

 a) Directs the affairs of the 18LDDCC as its chief executive officer

-b) Ex-‐officio member of all 18LDDCC committees
+b) Is an ex officio member of all 18LDDCC committees

 c) Serves as the presiding officer at all 18LDDCC Meetings